samirillion/c9-surgical-import/README.md

 ### Step 3: Create Import Steps

 Build your import by steps.
 Current available actions are as pictured.
-I plan on expanding these in latter versions.
+I plan on expanding these in later versions.

 - create post
 - create user